sameem420/HackerRank_30DaysofCode/Day 4 - Class vs. Instance/challenge.md

 amIOld() should perform the following conditional actions:

-If , print You are young..
+If age < 13, print You are young..
-If  and , print You are a teenager..
+If age >= 13 and age < 18, print You are a teenager..
 Otherwise, print You are old..
 To help you learn by example and complete this challenge, much of the code is provided for you, but you'll be writing everything in the future.
 The code that creates each instance of your Person class is in the main method.
 Don't worry if you don't understand it all quite yet!